Trivadis/terraform-oci-tvdlab-vcn/examples/README.md

 ### Multiple VCN

 This module uses the terraform function `count` to create several equal VCNs.
-Therefore the variable `tvd_participants` is set to the number of VCNs to be created.
+Therefore the variable `numberOf_labs` is set to the number of VCNs to be created.
 The following example will create 3 equal VCN where each VCN is named according its number and the compartment or if specified according to the variable `resource_name`. e.g. for a compartment O-SEC it will create VCN *osec00*, *osec01* and *osec02*.
 The naming schema will also be used for all other resources.

 ```bash
 module "tvdlab-vcn" {